victor-bellot/dart-sim2real/README.md

 ### Sceance 2:

-We have made the question 1-2-5.
+We have made the question 1 to 5.
 The program have been already written but we have made some changes, correct some issues.

 Try to install Unbuntu on the second one with the help of M. Le-Bars.
 It conclude to the fact that we need to make some save of the computer before continuing.

 ### Sceance 3:

-Continuing questions
+Continuing questions, we have made questions 6 to 9

 Edit the README

+### Sceance 4: